The Manufacturers Life Insurance Company Sells 595 Shares of Bloomin’ Brands, Inc. (NASDAQ:BLMN)

-The Manufacturers Life Insurance Company reduced its stake in Bloomin’ Brands, Inc. (NASDAQ:BLMN – Get Rating) by 1.7% during the 3rd quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The Manufacturers Life Insurance Company cut its holdings in shares of Bloomin’ Brands, Inc. (NASDAQ:BLMN – Get Rating) by 1.7% during the 3rd quarter, according to its most recent disclosure with the Securities and Exchange Commission.
 The firm owned 35,293 shares of the restaurant operator’s stock after selling 595 shares during the quarter.
-The Manufacturers Life Insurance Company’s holdings in Bloomin’ Brands were worth $647,000 at the end of the most recent reporting period.
+The Manufacturers Life Insurance Company’s holdings in Bloomin’ Brands were worth $647,000 as of its most recent SEC filing.

-Several other large investors have also recently bought and sold shares of the stock.
-Advisor Group Holdings Inc. raised its holdings in Bloomin’ Brands by 6.2% in the 1st quarter.
-Advisor Group Holdings Inc. now owns 9,030 shares of the restaurant operator’s stock valued at $198,000 after acquiring an additional 525 shares during the period.
-PNC Financial Services Group Inc. raised its holdings in Bloomin’ Brands by 10.5% in the 1st quarter.
-PNC Financial Services Group Inc. now owns 7,339 shares of the restaurant operator’s stock valued at $160,000 after acquiring an additional 700 shares during the period.
-Texas Permanent School Fund raised its holdings in Bloomin’ Brands by 1.2% in the 2nd quarter.
-Texas Permanent School Fund now owns 58,282 shares of the restaurant operator’s stock valued at $969,000 after acquiring an additional 703 shares during the period.
-Oregon Public Employees Retirement Fund raised its holdings in Bloomin’ Brands by 2.7% in the 3rd quarter.
-Oregon Public Employees Retirement Fund now owns 27,113 shares of the restaurant operator’s stock valued at $497,000 after acquiring an additional 713 shares during the period.
-Finally, State of Alaska Department of Revenue increased its holdings in shares of Bloomin’ Brands by 1.3% during the third quarter.
-State of Alaska Department of Revenue now owns 61,823 shares of the restaurant operator’s stock worth $1,133,000 after purchasing an additional 794 shares during the period.
+Several other hedge funds also recently made changes to their positions in BLMN.
+Clearbridge Investments LLC increased its holdings in shares of Bloomin’ Brands by 171.3% during the first quarter.
+Clearbridge Investments LLC now owns 5,626,195 shares of the restaurant operator’s stock worth $123,439,000 after purchasing an additional 3,552,591 shares during the period.
+BlackRock Inc. increased its holdings in shares of Bloomin’ Brands by 13.0% during the first quarter.
+BlackRock Inc. now owns 15,152,121 shares of the restaurant operator’s stock worth $332,436,000 after purchasing an additional 1,747,152 shares during the period.
+Victory Capital Management Inc. increased its holdings in shares of Bloomin’ Brands by 29.9% during the third quarter.
+Victory Capital Management Inc. now owns 2,604,484 shares of the restaurant operator’s stock worth $47,741,000 after purchasing an additional 598,745 shares during the period.
+Penn Capital Management Company LLC increased its holdings in shares of Bloomin’ Brands by 1,012.1% during the second quarter.
+Penn Capital Management Company LLC now owns 519,129 shares of the restaurant operator’s stock worth $8,628,000 after purchasing an additional 472,449 shares during the period.
+Finally, First Manhattan Co. bought a new position in shares of Bloomin’ Brands during the first quarter worth approximately $9,949,000.

 Analyst Ratings Changes

 Several research analysts have recently commented on the stock.
-TheStreet raised shares of Bloomin’ Brands from a “c” rating to a “b-” rating in a report on Friday, October 28th.
-Bank of America assumed coverage on shares of Bloomin’ Brands in a report on Wednesday, January 25th.
-They set a “neutral” rating and a $27.00 target price on the stock.
-BMO Capital Markets cut shares of Bloomin’ Brands from an “outperform” rating to a “market perform” rating and lowered their target price for the stock from $29.00 to $26.00 in a report on Wednesday, January 25th.
 Morgan Stanley raised their target price on shares of Bloomin’ Brands from $23.00 to $25.00 and gave the stock an “equal weight” rating in a report on Wednesday, January 18th.
-Finally, Barclays lowered their target price on shares of Bloomin’ Brands from $28.00 to $24.00 and set an “overweight” rating on the stock in a report on Thursday, January 5th.
+TheStreet raised shares of Bloomin’ Brands from a “c” rating to a “b-” rating in a research note on Friday, October 28th.
+Jefferies Financial Group reissued a “buy” rating on shares of Bloomin’ Brands in a research note on Wednesday, November 2nd.
+Gordon Haskett cut shares of Bloomin’ Brands from a “buy” rating to a “hold” rating in a research note on Tuesday, January 17th.
+Finally, UBS Group began coverage on shares of Bloomin’ Brands in a research note on Friday, October 21st.
+They issued a “neutral” rating and a $23.00 price objective on the stock.
 Six investment analysts have rated the stock with a hold rating, six have given a buy rating and one has issued a strong buy rating to the company’s stock.
 According to MarketBeat, the stock has a consensus rating of “Moderate Buy” and an average target price of $27.30.

 Bloomin’ Brands Stock Performance